•

 Season to taste with salt, ground black pepper and crushed juniper.

-Put the pate in the form, level.
+Put the pate in the mold, smooth it out.

 Defrost the black currant and drain the juice.